 Categories

 I really hate to be positive so early on a Monday morning, but Apple’s Notes app is excellent.
 It does everything you’d want a notes app to do, and does it simply, intuitively and seamlessly across devices.

-Perhaps I can compensate for this nauseating sun shininess, first, by pointing out that Apple Notes is one of the few remaining things in the Apple ecosystem about which we can still say “it just works,” and, second, by ending on a proper sour note, with a negative comparison of Notes to Evernote, the reigning Enshittifacation World Champion, which, for ten-plus years has refused to finish dying its slow, gruesome death of morbid scope obesity and despicable subscription extortion.
+Perhaps I can compensate for this sun shininess, first, by pointing out that Apple Notes is one of the few remaining things in the Apple ecosystem about which we can still say “it just works,” and, second, by ending on a proper sour note, with a negative comparison of Notes to Evernote, the reigning Enshittifacation World Champion, which, for ten-plus years has refused to finish dying its slow, gruesome death of morbid scope obesity and despicable subscription extortion.
 The only good legacy of Evernote is Apple’s theft and refinement of the basic Evernote concept in the form of Notes.

-Note: my wife is trying to trick me into making Design Grouch into a Youtube or Instagram channel.
+Side note: my wife is trying to trick me into making Design Grouch into a Youtube or Instagram channel.

+Categories